Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Registry of compliance
-     - The COUNTER Registry of report providers compliant with the COUNTER Code of Practice [https://registry.projectcounter.org/].
+     - The COUNTER Registry of report providers compliant with the COUNTER Code of Practice [`Registry <https://registry.projectcounter.org/>`].
      -

    * - Regular